-- Makes every child's potential a reality by engaging and empowering families and communities to advocate for all children. - Advocates for children at the local, state, and federal levels, including the National Legislative Conference in Washington, DC with the members of Congress. - Assists Local PTAs in building community through programs that promote student achievement, creativity, and inclusiveness. - Makes sure Local PTA Units have the same purposes and principles as National PTA. - Ensures Local PTA Units operate according to National PTA's vision, mission, values, policies and legislative and advocacy priorities, positions, and resolutions. - Aids the local units in maintaining compliance with National PTA, LAPTA, and IRS rules and requirements. - Forwards the National PTA dues portion from Local PTA Units' dues submitted to LAPTA. - Represents all Louisiana PTA members by participating in and voting at the National PTA Convention. - Sits on Louisiana Department of Education (LDOE) STAR Task Force, LDOE Parent and Family Engagement Task Force, and Seymore D'Fair Education Foundation and Prevention Coalition. - Judges the annual LDOE Teacher and Principal of the Year Awards. - Hosts LAPTA Leadership Training in August and privately throughout the year for individual PTAs as needed. - Offers LAPTA grants to help fund Local PTA Units in providing engaging, educational, and fun opportunities for children, families, and communities. - Assists PTA leaders if challenges occur in accomplishing the primary mission of their unit. - Helps create new PTA units and reinstate unaffiliated units. - Implements National PTA Reflections Program and awards state winners. - Holds the annual General Membership State Meeting and Children's Awards Program.
+- Makes every child's potential a reality by engaging and empowering families and communities to advocate for all children. - Advocates for children at the local, state, and federal levels, including National PTA's Legislative Conference in Washington, DC with the members of Congress. - Assists Local PTAs in building community through programs that promote student achievement and creativity. - Ensures Local PTA Units operate according to National PTA's vision, mission, values, purposes, principles, policies and legislative and advocacy priorities, positions, and resolutions. - Aids the Local PTAs in maintaining compliance with National PTA, LAPTA, and IRS rules and requirements. - Forwards the National PTA dues portion from Local PTA Units' dues submitted to LAPTA. - Represents all Louisiana PTA members by participating in and voting at the National PTA Convention. - Sits on Louisiana Department of Education (LDOE) STAR Task Force, LDOE Parent and Family Engagement Task Force, and Seymore D'Fair Education Foundation and Prevention Coalition. - Judges the annual LDOE Teacher and Principal of the Year Awards. - Hosts LAPTA Leadership Training in August and privately throughout the year for individual PTAs as needed. - Offers LAPTA grants to help fund Local PTA Units in providing engaging, educational, and fun opportunities for children, families, and communities. - Assists PTA leaders if challenges or issues occur. - Helps create new PTA units and reinstate unaffiliated units. - Implements National PTA Reflections Program and awards state winners. - Holds the annual General Membership State Meeting.